Miami Correctional Facility, IN

 Communication

-• Detainees at Miami Correctional Facility cannot receive incoming telephone calls.
+- Detainees at Miami Correctional Facility cannot receive incoming telephone calls; they place outgoing calls.

 Sending Money

-• Access Corrections supports making parole or probation payments when needed.
+- Access Corrections supports making parole or probation payments for people connected to this facility.

 Topic Overviews